Engee documentation

 Rodas5, Rodas5p, RadauIIA5, Kvaerno5

-Since there is no universal solver for all models, you should choose a solver yourself, focusing on the peculiarities of the problem, required accuracy and acceptable computation time.
-In this case, you can try not only solvers from one cell (in the table above), but also from neighbouring cells in order to find the most optimal variant.
-The rational solution is to find a balance between performance and quality, which will allow to achieve correct and efficient modelling.
+Since there is no universal solver for all models, you need to select the solver yourself, focusing on the specifics of the problem, the required accuracy and the allowable calculation time.
+In this case, you can try not only solvers from one cell (in the table above), but also from neighboring cells to find the most optimal option.
+A rational solution would be to find a balance between performance and quality, which will allow for correct and effective modeling.